bullhorn/dataloader-ui/DEVELOPER.md

 ## For Developers

+TODO: Move this to the regular readme - move the readme to dataloader-app

 ### Setup GitHub Token for API access to dataloader repo for automatic downloads

  1. Create GitHub Personal access token: [Personal access tokens](https://github.com/settings/tokens)